 And because understanding (hopefully) both expands and is refined as one continues to train and develop, the terms like “ki” or “kokyu” can themselves come to mean different things even internally – so again, the same terms applied as labels or explanations at different times in different circumstances uttered by different practitioners can only continue to muddy the water.
 So let us refine the terms.

 I forget where I first heard the analogy, but if Tai Chi is masturbation, then Aikido is sex insofar in Aikido you always need a partner.
 A memorable image.
 But unpacking the analogy points back to a training method – Aikido is dynamic and partner based.
 As mentioned above there are numerous advantages to training in this way, but quick acquisition of clear movement is not one of them.
-Most of the time I watch even advanced practitioners who have sloppy control of their own body.
-Sometimes it is a lack of athletic control (i.e. poor physical development) but it often belies a general lack of clarity.
+Most of the time I watch even advanced practitioners have sloppy control of their own body (kinesthetic awareness).
+Sometimes it is a lack of athletic control (i.e. poor physical development) but it often belies a general lack of clarity (i.e., what is the essence of the movement).
 Weapons training is supposed to be the panacea – meaning the movements of the sword and jo should inform and inculcate precision in the body art – but the link is difficult for most people to follow.
 Therefore, I would argue for a solitary training method (and Tai Chi is an excellent example of this) to fix proper form and fluid motion.
-Because Aikido always has a feedback mechanism (the partner) – improper feedback can stifle the development of good form – and worse, lax or limp or choreographed feedback (ukeme) leads to false confidence and vacuous understanding.
+Because Aikido always has a feedback mechanism (the partner) – improper feedback can stifle the development of good form – and worse, lax, limp or choreographed feedback (ukeme) leads to false confidence and vacuous understanding.
 But “fixing” the relationship between nage and uke is a complex (multivariate) problem, so let us isolate the challenge to nage – the practitioner executing a technique.

 Most martial arts are first taught as a solo form – a “kata” – that allows a student to perfect a specific movement pattern: to learn perfect choreography.
 Of course the challenge with solo forms is that they are devoid of external feedback mechanisms – the work is all internal: the student must first learn the form, then seek continued refinement.
 Refinement could be reflection on the efficacy of technique when applied in the course of normal practice – “I moved thus, yet my partner did that” – a post hoc diagnosis of the encounter, or perhaps (albeit often frowned upon) a conversation among equal partners (here the archaic hierarchy of the system and general ego fails us all…) in real time to discover why a movement failed to achieve its intended result.
 Hence an argument for solo forms.